Composr Tutorial: Advanced access control

 Configure Match-key permissions from:

-Admin Zone > Security > Match-keys
+Admin Zone > Security > Match-key page restrictions

 An example: controlling member-directory access